Frequently asked questions

 Traveling for work

-(Foreign) travel is permitted to countries with a code green or yellow, whereby the measures of the government in the home country and the country of destination apply.
+Foreign travel is permitted to countries with a code green or yellow, whereby the measures of the government in the home country and the country of destination apply.
+Within the Netherlands, there are no restrictions.